Mookie Betts Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all MLB pitching staffs (4.41).
+- The Phillies' 4.40 team ERA ranks 20th among all league pitching staffs.

-- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (63 total, one per game).
+- Phillies pitchers combine to surrender 65 home runs (one per game), the ninth-fewest in baseball.

-- Suarez (1-2 with a 5.47 ERA and 20 strikeouts in 24 2/3 innings pitched) gets the start for the Phillies, his sixth of the season.

-- In his last appearance on Sunday, the lefty tossed seven innings against the Washington Nationals, allowing one earned run while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.